According to a recent McKinsey study, 71% of consumers say they are frustrated when they have an experience that is not personalized.

 So you may have the best product on the market, but if your competitor is offering a better experience, they're still going to win.
-And finally, 84% of consumers say that being treated like a person, and not a number, is important to winning their business.
+In fact, the same report found that 84% of consumers say that being treated like a person, and not a number, is important to winning their business.

-Relevancy isn't just great for your customers, it's great for your bottom line as well and we see this across the entire customer funnel.
-From an acquisition perspective, we saw that PPC here had a 24% lift when they implemented segmented Google ads.
-At Unbounce, when we went from one generic buying flow to three segmented flows, we saw a 15% increase in the number of new trial starts that came through the door.
+For instance, at Unbounce, we've seen that PPC had a 24% uplift when they implemented segmented Google ads.
+When we went from one generic buying flow to three segmented flows, we saw a 15% increase in the number of new trial starts that came through the door.

 Why aren't more marketers using personalization?